OpenDataAnalytics/gaia-leastcostpath-plugin/README.md

 #### Inputs
   - A raster image
-  - Start and end point
+  - Either two vector datasets containing one point each, or one vector dataset containing two points.

 #### License